-Bannerman Road Community Academy and Children’s Centre will admit 60 children to the Reception year group in September 2016, an increase of 15 places.
+Bannerman Road Community Academy and Children’s Centre will admit 60 children in September 2017, an increase of 15 places.

-Oasis Academy John Williams will admit 180 children to year 7 in September 2016, an increase of 18 places.
+Oasis Academy John Williams, will admit 180 children to the new Year 7 year group in September 2017, an increase of 18 places.

 Bristol City Council